 Communication

-Interactions in business are usually formal and associates address each other using formal titles.
-Should an expat develop a more informal relationship with a Romanian associate, it's still expected that they would address them appropriately in formal situations.
+Interactions in business are usually formal, and associates address each other using formal titles.
+Should an expat develop a more informal relationship with a Romanian associate, it’s still expected that they would address them appropriately in formal situations.
 The most common formal titles in Romania are domnul (Mr), doamnă (Mrs) and domnişoară (Miss).

 Meetings

 This extends to meetings in Romania, which often follow a strict protocol.
 Expats should wait to be seated and only take off their jackets after the most senior person in the room does so.
 Small talk should be avoided unless initiated by local associates.
-Punctuality is important, especially in the private sector, although expats should be prepared to wait.
+Punctuality is essential, especially in the private sector, although expats should be prepared to wait.

-Direct communication is valued but expats should also be sensitive and patient, especially when providing an opposing viewpoint.
+Direct communication is valued, but expats should also be sensitive and patient, especially when providing an opposing viewpoint.
 Part of this is maintaining eye contact, which is a sign of respect and interest.

 Formality tends to soften as individual relationships form, but this isn’t a process that can be forced or rushed.
 Expats should allow their Romanian associates to set the tone of discussions.